 - PRONI Reference

-that is if the record level is an 'item', a 'Y' will display.
-Or else 'N' will display
+- item - that is if the record level is an 'item', a 'Y' will display, or else 'N' will display

-In the 'detailed view', each catalogue entry is made up of seven fields:
+In the 'detailed view', each catalogue entry is made up of 'fields':

-Items are the lowest level of an archive for example - usually an individual document or volume.
+These sub-divisions are classified using international cataloguing terms such as, fonds, series, file or item.
+Items are the lowest level of an archive - usually an individual document or volume.
 Note that only items can be ordered on-site.

 Navigating the results